da-penguin-guy/Virgil/README.md

 ### Example with example devices
 Device1 has 2 rx and 2 tx, device2 has 2 rx and 2 tx

-1. Device1 sends infoRequest with index -1
+1. Device1 sends infoRequest with channel type "device"
-2. Device2 sends infoResponse with index -1
+2. Device2 sends infoResponse with channel type "device"
 3. Device1 sends infoRequest for tx 0 and tx 1
 4. Device2 sends infoResponse for tx 0 and tx 1
 5. Device1 sends channelLink for Device1 rx 0 -> Device2 tx 0 and Device1 rx 1 -> Device2 tx 1
 6. Device2 sends statusUpdate for tx 0 and tx 1 because `linkedChannels` was changed
 7. Device1 sends statusUpdate for rx 0 and rx 1 because `linkedChannels` was changed
-8. Device2 sends infoRequest with index -1
+8. Device2 sends infoRequest with channel type "device"
-9. Device1 sends infoResponse with index -1
+9. Device1 sends infoResponse with channel type "device"
 10. Device2 sends infoRequest for tx 0 and tx 1
 11. Device1 sends infoResponse for tx 0 and tx 1
 12. Device2 sends an endResponse